A Mortgage that Suits You

 If you default on the loan (miss mortgage payments), the lender may work with you to devise an alternative repayment plan.
 If this doesn’t work and you continue to miss payments, the lender can repossess (claim back) the property.

 Why choose Loan.co.uk?

 There are plenty of mortgage brokers out there, but Loan.co.uk is unique because we built a system that will always find you the lowest rate we have available.
 We will deal with the case from start to finish, no matter if you’re getting a mortgage, taking out a remortgage or even finding a secured loan.
 We take away all the paperwork from you and fill in application on your behalf, take calls in evenings and weekends to work around your schedule.
 Don’t just take our word for it, check out our 5 start reviews here.

 Will I have my own dedicated mortgage advisor?

 Right from the start you’ll be allocated an expert advisor who will personally manage your case all the way until you have your mortgage in place.
 They’ll provide you with their direct dial phone number and personal email for any correspondence, making the process as easy as possible.
 Other mortgage brokers may just pass your case off to admin or hide behind a receptionist if you have urgent questions that need answering.

 Will I have access the best mortgage deals around?

-Because we’re truly independent, we can secure the best mortgage deals on the market that our partner lender offer.
-We’re also members of exclusive mortgager clubs, so we could get you an exclusive deal that’s just not available on the high street.
+Because we’re truly independent, we can secure the best mortgage deals on the market that our partnered lenders offer.
+We’re also members of exclusive mortgage clubs, so we could get you an exclusive deal that’s just not available on the high street.
 That could save you a significant amount of money.
 You’ll also save time, because we shop around for the best deals for you.

 Do I get matched with the right lender for my needs and circumstances?